-Phou San Mountain Dark is a hand-rolled, sheng pu’er-style dark tea grown on Phou San Mountain in the northeastern province of Xiangkhouang, Laos.
+Phou San Mountain Dark is a hand-rolled, young, sheng pu’er-style dark tea grown on Phou San Mountain in the northeastern province of Xiangkhouang, Laos.
 Like pu’ers from Yunnan, China, this Laotian version is plucked, withered, panned, rolled and dried in the sun, allowing enzymatic and microbiological activities to begin the fermentation process.
 Under good storage conditions, it will continue to ripen over years, developing complex characteristics.
 Phou San Mountain Dark is at an early stage in the process and the tea’s taste is characterized by a sweet earthiness reminiscent of honey and stone fruit.

 About Our Tea From Laos

 Bordering China’s famous tea-producing Yunnan Province, Laos is a “cradle country” of tea and home to some of the oldest trees in the world.
 While Laotian tea is superior, conflict throughout the 20th century harmed the industry.
 During the Vietnam War, the U.S. secretly dropped more bombs on Laos than were dropped during the entirety of World War II.
 That devastation largely prevented Laotian tea from reaching U.S. consumers for decades.
 Fortunately, times have changed.

 Our Laotian tea comes from Xiangkhouang Province near Phou San (“the tea mountain”) in the northeast and from the Bolaven Plateau in southern Champasak Province—an area known for its stunning waterfalls.
 All of our teas from Laos are organically grown in biodiverse environments and carefully hand-crafted by selected artisan families.